PermanentRecord-Fix216/interactions-api/README.md

-#Interactions API
-(Permanent Record)
+#Interactions API (Permanent Record)

-The goal of this RESTful JSON API is to help community organizations and citizens to provide a _permanent record_ of police interactions within the Cleveland area.
+The goal of this RESTful JSON API is to assist community organizations and citizens with keeping a safe, transparent, and _permanent record_ of police interactions within the Cleveland area.
 It conforms to the [JSON API Spec](http://jsonapi.org/).

 ##GET /interactions/